abe-winter/abe-winter.github.io/_posts/2019-05-21-yes-gmail-yes.md

 Now I think black mirror a little, but occam's razor still prefers incompetence to malice.

 It's not just autocomplete that doesn't want me to say no. This is kind of meta because I've turned this autocomplete feature off, I'm sure of it.
 Did I just do it on my phone?
 Did my wifi blip so the AJAX didn't work?
-I certainly didn't turn it on.
+I certainly never turned it on.

+What does settings creep have to do with fortune-cookie autosuggest?
+Both want me to interact with the world using a limited menu of 'yes' options.

 ## Maybe yes forever later